-- 1- The Chair- usually the student's research advisor (co-chair options are available) - 2- The Graduate Studies Representative- cannot be from the CPE department and should NOT have a vested interest in the student's research (aka.
-No Conflict of Interest)

-3, 4, & 5 - The other 3 members of the committee are typically faculty members in the department or researchers working in their respective labs
+1st The Chair - usually is the student's research advisor (co-chair options are also available).
+2nd The Graduate Studies Representative- cannot be from the CPE department and should NOT have a vested interest in the student's research (aka.
+No Conflict of Interest).
+3rd, 4th, & 5th members - are typically faculty members in the department or researchers working in their respective labs.

-{For information, see the policy on Graduate Faculty appointments.}
+{For information, see Graduate Faculty Appointments at KU Policy Library}

-The Preliminary Examination of Research
+Preliminary Examination of Research

 This exam is an important milestone for each graduate student on their way to becoming a Doctoral Candidate in the Chemical & Petroleum Engineering department.
 Other departments call this the Qualifier or Qualifying exam.
-The CPE Prelim is given to determine the student's aptitudes for; 1) Independent, original critical thinking; 2) Planning and organizing a research program; 3) Use of previous work and background literature to demonstrate; a) Understanding of the planned research within the scope of the larger project and b) Ability to conduct that research; 4) Application of fundamental theory (e.g. equations) to the proposed work; 5) Effective communication of technical work
+The CPE Preliminary Exam is given to determine the student's aptitudes for 1) Independent, original critical thinking; 2) Planning and organizing a research program; 3) Use of previous work and background literature to demonstrate a) Understanding of the planned research within the scope of the larger project and b) Ability to conduct that research; 4) Application of fundamental theory (e.g. equations) to the proposed work; 5) Effective communication of technical work.

-Students taking this exam will have a) completed the five Chemical Engineering core classes or four in the Petroleum Engineering concentration with a 3.2 GPA or higher (or 3.25 GPA or higher for Petroleum) without having earned more than one 'C' or lower grade or b) have met the same criteria for equivalent courses during their Master's degree program at another accredited university and maintained a KU cumulative GPA above 3.25.
+Students taking this exam will have a) completed the five C&PE core classes with a 3.2 GPA or higher (or 3.25 GPA or higher for Petroleum-focus) without having earned more than one 'C' or lower grade or b) have met the same criteria for equivalent courses during their Master's degree program at another accredited university and maintained a KU cumulative GPA above 3.25.

 The two main components of this exam are the Written Report and the Oral Presentation.
 The topic for the exam will be a proposal of the research the student plans on performing for their final dissertation.
-The written portion should utilize standard formatting: 12pt font, 3-5 pages double spaced, 1 inch margins, a title, and name and date on top-left corner.
+The written portion should utilize standard formatting: 12pt font, 3-5 pages, single line spaced, 1-inch margins, a title, and name and date on top-left corner.
 Once the written portion has been submitted to the research advisor, it will be time to schedule the oral presentation.
-Students will work with their advisor, the graduate director, and the graduate program assistant to schedule the presentation to ensure all department procedures and policies are correctly followed.
-The Oral presentation should take no more than 15 minutes.
+Students will work with their advisor, the graduate director, and the graduate program coordinator to schedule the presentation to ensure all department procedures and policies are correctly followed.
+The Oral presentation should take between 15 to 20 minutes.
 This exam in general is an excellent opportunity to make sure your full committee is arranged and for them to give you initial feedback as your dissertation writing begins in earnest.
 Read more in Addendum I.